echidnainc-dotnet-packages/UploadFilesToGoogleStorage/README.md

 ## Using it
 - sample built on Microsoft Visual Studio 2022
 - .NET Framework 4.8.
-- just build and execuite it is a sample console app.
+- just build and execuite the sample console app.
 - can be used for scheduling.

 ## reference url